poppyschmo/znc-signal/README.md

 fundamental ZNC and/or SWIG behavior.
 Possibly do the same for IRC/RFC related stuff.
 Add simple, reproducible examples.

-1. Wait for signal-cli to acquire a name from the message bus, and send progress updates to the invoking client.
-Currently, newly spawned containers are encumbered by a significant startup delay (at times approaching near limbo).
-This issue is currently being investigated.

-2. Remove all hook-inspection and interception from the main module.
+1. Remove all hook-inspection and interception from the main module.
 (Perhaps create a dedicated "learning" module for this purpose.)
 Explicitly define all `On*`-style hook methods for easier maintenance and sharing.

-3. File upstream bug reports where warranted.
+2. File upstream bug reports where warranted.

+3. Investigate the signal-cli "startup delay" issue.
+Description: the process lies dormant for up to 30 minutes before connecting to the message bus;
+   it's also delayed in recognizing the first message, incoming or outgoing.
+   Search upstream for relevant discussions/activity; perhaps create a DSL or shell script demonstrating the issue in a reproducible way.
+Use a debugger or system-call inspector to hunt for clues.

 4. Integrate signal-cli 0.6.0 features
    1. Employ receipt subscription and acknowledgment